 No matter which leadership model you resonate with, it’s smart to learn them all to better understand your own identity as a leader and how it impacts your staff.
 Take inspiration from some of the greatest leaders of our time and use their stories to find the model that suits you best.

-The University of St. Augustine for Health Sciences (USAHS) offers an online Master of Health Administration (MHA) program designed for working healthcare professionals who want to improve systems of finance, informatics, operations, policy, and other key functions of healthcare organizations.
-The program is taught online, with optional on-campus immersion weekends (resuming in Spring 2022) and an optional internship.
-Whether you choose the traditional or accelerated track, or our specialization in Health Informatics, you will gain real-life experience and expand your professional network.
+USAHS offers a Master of Health Administration (MHA) program designed for working healthcare professionals who want to improve systems of finance, informatics, operations, policy, and other key functions of healthcare organizations.
+The program is taught online, with optional on-campus immersion weekends (scheduled to resume in 2022) and an optional internship.
+Whether you choose the traditional or accelerated track—or our specializations in Executive Leadership, Business Intelligence, or Interprofessional Education—you will gain real-life experience and expand your professional network.
 During your capstone project, you will work with an industry mentor.

 - Kathleen Brady, “Leadership in Today’s Workplace,” Training, March 5, 2014: https://trainingmag.com/leadership-in-todays-workplace/